da-nrw/DNSCore/ContentBroker/src/main/markdown/development_deploy.md

-# Build process

-This paragraph describes how you build and test DNS (essentially ContentBroker+DAWeb with some plugins) on a development workstation.
+# Building and testing DNSCore.

 Following the steps will enable you to check out a local copy of the code, modify it and build and test the modified application.
+The endproduct of a build is an installer, which you can use to install the software on other machines.

 ## Prerequisites

-To build DNS Core successfully you'll need at least a developer engine with
+To build DNS Core successfully you'll need a machine with

 * JAVA 1.6
 * MAVEN